-At October 31, 2016, the Company had a working capital deficiency of \$899,663.
+At April 30, 2017, the Company had a working capital deficiency of \$1,259,926.

 On March 3, 2016, liabilities of CAD\$854,019 and USD\$180,275 were settled through the issuance of shares for debt.
-In addition, long-term debt agreements were concluded which defer the maturity date of CAD\$755,296 and USD\$510,101 in accounts payable and accrued liabilities and amounts due to related parties until May 19, 2018.
+In addition, long-term debt agreements were concluded which deferred the maturity date of various amounts in accounts payable, accrued liabilities and amounts due to related parties until May 19, 2018, comprising a total of \$1,358,808 as at April 30, 2017.
 The amounts are non-interest bearing and are unsecured.
 In addition key management and directors have deferred cash compensation until the liquidity position improves.